CustomComputingGroup/MLO/README.md

 well documentated papers, and used for research purpose.
 Preferably csv files containing the fitness functions and scripts used to obtain this are provided.

+Each folder within examples directory contains a fitnes and configuration script. each of the folder contains a small README.txt file refereing to fitness function relevant literature.

 -----------------------------------------------------------------------------------------------------------------------
 ###testing
 -----------------------------------------------------------------------------------------------------------------------